BayAreaMetro/travel-model-one/README.md

 ## Model Versions
 The following model versions are available in the repository:

 1. Version 0.3 -- Mantained in branch `v03`.
-For additional details, please see [here](http://analytics.mtc.ca.gov/foswiki/Main/Development).
+For additional details, please see [here](https://github.com/BayAreaMetro/modeling-website/wiki/Development).
 2. Version 0.4 -- Mantained in branch `v04`.
-For additional details, please see [here](http://analytics.mtc.ca.gov/foswiki/Main/Development).
+For additional details, please see [here](https://github.com/BayAreaMetro/modeling-website/wiki/Development).
-3. Version 0.5 -- Mantained in branch `master`.
-For additional details, please see [here](http://analytics.mtc.ca.gov/foswiki/Main/Development).
+3. Version 0.5 -- Mantained in branch `v05`.
+For additional details, please see [here](https://github.com/BayAreaMetro/modeling-website/wiki/Development).
-3. Version 0.6 -- Mantained in branch `v06`.
-For additional details, please see [here](http://analytics.mtc.ca.gov/foswiki/Main/Development).
+3. Version 0.6 -- Mantained in branch `master`.
+For additional details, please see [here](https://github.com/BayAreaMetro/modeling-website/wiki/Development).

-For additional details about the different versions, please see [here](http://analytics.mtc.ca.gov/foswiki/Main/Development) Any other branches are exploratory and not used in our planning work.
+For additional details about the different versions, please see [here](https://github.com/BayAreaMetro/modeling-website/wiki/Development)
+Any other branches are exploratory and not used in our planning work.

-Please find a detailed User's Guide [here](http://analytics.mtc.ca.gov/foswiki/Main/UsersGuide).
+Please find a detailed User's Guide [here](https://github.com/BayAreaMetro/modeling-website/wiki/UsersGuide).